Abdullah-Maqbool/react-capstone/README.md

 ### Install and Run:

+- Run 'npm install' to install node_modules
-- Run 'npm start' on the reserve-a-table folder
+- Run 'npm start' to start the React App

 ### Author